FabrizioMusacchio/MotilA/README.md

 python single_file_run_paper.py
 ```

-Alternatively, users may modify the `DATA_Path` variable inside the script to point to the absolute location of the example project.
+Alternatively, users may modify the `DATA_Path` variable inside the script to point to the absolute location of your `example project` folder.

 ## Quick start